Treating Well Water

 A drilled well consists of a hole bored into the ground, with the upper part being lined with casing.
 The casing prevents the collapse of the borehole walls and (with a drive shoe or grout seal) prevents surface or subsurface contaminants from entering the water supply.

-The casing also provides a housing for the submersible well pump, and for the pipe that moves water from the pump to the surface.
+The casing also houses the submersible well pump and the pipe that moves water from the pump to the surface.

-amtrol-pressure-tankBelow the casing, the lower portion of the borehole is the intake through which water enters the well.
-The intake may be an open hole in solid bedrock or it may be screened and gravel-packed, depending upon the geologic conditions.
+The lower portion of the borehole below the casing is the intake through which water enters the well.
+Depending on the geologic conditions, the intake may be an open hole in solid bedrock or screened and gravel-packed.

 Once the well is completed, it is pumped to develop the well and determine the yield.